United States border preclearance: Sea

 The Alaska Marine Highway terminal in Prince Rupert, British Columbia is the only marine preclearance location in the world.
-It became operational on June 20, 2022 and is used by the Alaska Marine Highway ferry service to Ketchikan.
+It became operational on June 20, 2022, and is used by the Alaska Marine Highway ferry service to Ketchikan.

 Prior to the opening of the preclearance facilitates, "pre-inspection" facilities were available for users of the Ketchikan-Prince Rupert service until the route's suspension on October 1, 2019, after the state announced that it could not unilaterally cover the cost of security service provided by Royal Canadian Mounted Police (RCMP) to unarmed CBP officers which has become mandatory under the LRMA.
 However, both Canadian and Alaskan governments announced in September 2021 that they would work to upgrade Prince Rupert's facility for the port to become the first seaport preclearance location by the time of the route's resumption in mid-2022, which would alleviate the need for RCMP presence as CBP officers would be able to legally carry firearms.

 Aside from the sole preclearance operation, CBP also operates "pre-inspection" at the port of Victoria, British Columbia for the Black Ball Line's MV Coho car ferry service to Port Angeles, Washington and the Victoria Clipper passenger-only ferry to Seattle; the same program operated at the terminal in Sidney, British Columbia for Washington State Ferries' Anacortes–San Juan Islands ferry service to Anacortes, Washington, suspended since 2020.
 Another U.S. pre-inspection post is also located at the Port of Vancouver.
 This post is particularly valuable to travelers on cruise liners that visit Alaska or that depart from Vancouver and have a first stop at U.S. cities along the west coast.

 Similar to the operations for trains, all "pre-inspected" passengers are subject to customs inspections at U.S. ports.
-In 1999, U.S. Customs agents at the Port Angeles, Washington checkpoint successfully intercepted Algerian terrorist Ahmed Ressam and foiled his plot to bomb Los Angeles International Airport after Ressam has passed immigration inspection in Victoria, British Columbia.
+In 1999, U.S. Customs agents at the Port Angeles, Washington checkpoint successfully intercepted Algerian terrorist Ahmed Ressam and foiled his plot to bomb Los Angeles International Airport after Ressam had passed immigration inspection in Victoria, British Columbia.